 In partnership with the Pittsburgh History and Landmarks Foundation, Chatham charged students with the challenge of redesigning an existing building on Chatham’s Eden Hall Campus using the focus question: “How can we repurpose unused spaces in a sustainable and meaningful way to better serve our community?”
 Final design models were presented in front of a panel of architects, community members, and Chatham leadership, as well as parents and school administration.

 Student Project Conference

 Now announcing the 2nd year of the student project conference, "Seeds of Change: Igniting Student Action for Sustainable Communities."
-The conference will take place on two separate days (pick one to attend) at Chatham University's Eden Hall Campus in Gibsonia, PA on Tuesday, March 6th and Friday, March 9th, 2018 from 10am - 1:30pm.
+The conference will take place at Chatham University's Eden Hall Campus in Gibsonia, PA on Friday, March 9th, 2018 from 10am - 1:30pm.
 Students and sustainability professionals from across the region will come together to network and share their stories.